 The need for help with information security is only continuing to grow.
 As a result of the increased demand, it seems like new companies spring up every day.
 It may be important to you to support small businesses.
 It’s also important to be sure the provider you choose to help you through an incident is well-established.

-If the company is only a year or two old, you may end up inadvertently being a guinea pig for new employees, new processes, and unknown issues they need to work on company-wide.
+If the incident management company is only a year or two old, you may end up inadvertently being a guinea pig for new employees, new team leaders, new processes, and unknown issues they need to work on company-wide.
 It’s best to find a provider that has already walked the road you’re traveling so they don’t get lost trying to help guide you down a difficult path.